 There are also three Deputy Title IX Coordinators.
-The Deputy Title IX Coordinator for Employees is Bridget Maricich; Deputy Title IX Coordinator for Students is Nicole Eramo; and the Deputy Title IX Coordinator for Athletics is Jane Miller.
-You may also contact any of the Deputy Title IX Coordinators with questions about Title IX.
+The Deputy Title IX Coordinator for Employees; Deputy Title IX Coordinator for Students; and the Deputy Title IX Coordinator for Athletics.
+You may contact any of the Deputy Title IX Coordinators with questions about Title IX.

 Equal Opportunity Officer for Policy & Legal Compliance, Office of Equal Opportunity Programs